 For his analysis, Kimura used Geographic Information Systems or GIS, which are computer systems designed to capture and analyze spatial or geographical data.
 He used a GIS tool called Esri Community Analyst, which he learned as a former postdoc and member of the UH Hilo Spatial Data Analysis and Visualization Lab.
 With this computerized tool, he created the maps of Puna and pulled up the statistics.

 “I initially shared the maps on my own Facebook timeline where they were shared by over 500 people,” he says.
 “I could not handle incoming (volume of comments and questions), so I created a Facebook page called Lower Puna Infographics by Dr. Mark Kimura.”

-Here are Kimura’s findings:
+Here are Kimura’s initial findings:

 Demographic Impact: The potentially affected area has some 9,400 people, approximately five percent of the entire County of Hawai‘i.

 Economic Impact: There are 257 business establishments that support nearly 1,200 jobs.